wiimag/wallet/README.md

 Manage your stock and finance

+If you are only interested in the application framework used to build the Wallet app, please visit <https://github.com/wiimag/framework>.

 ## Introduction

 Tired of losing money in the stock market like a forgetful gambler?
 Say hello to the Wallet app!
 It's not a tool for managing your bank account or credit card - that's what your banker is for (or your piggy bank if you're old school).
 Instead, it's a desktop app designed to help you manage your stocks and finance, minus the stress and confusion.